chaitanyarahalkar/Frost-Linux/docs/README.md

 7. Copyrights and Licensing

-### What is Frost OS?
+### What is Frost Linux?

-Frost OS is a Linux based operating system.
+Frost is a Linux based operating system.
 More specifically, it is based on Arch Linux.
-Frost OS is currently in early stages of development and is being tested continuously.
-Frost OS is designed specifically for enginners and developers everywhere.
+Frost is currently in early stages of development and is being tested continuously.
+Frost is designed specifically for enginners and developers everywhere.
 It comes prebundled with software tools and packages which are prominent among developers everywhere.
 It's just ready to use out of the box.
 It has a huge list of rich software created by the FOSS community.

-### Why Frost OS?
+### Why Frost Linux?

-Frost OS has a compilation of toolsets and softwares used by developers and engineers everywhere.
-Frost OS can be used in the live mode or
+Frost has a compilation of toolsets and softwares used by developers and engineers everywhere.
+Frost can be used in the live mode or can be installed on a system with the Frost installer.
+(Based on [Calamares](calamares.io) Installation framework)
-Frost OS comes with an elegant and rich UI with support for dark mode.
-Frost OS is a project that aims to be on par with the security and reliability of Windows and MacOS and at the same time, giving complete flexibility and control to the user.
+Frost comes with an elegant and rich UI with support for dark mode.
+It is a project that aims to be on par with the security and reliability of Windows and MacOS and at the same time, giving complete flexibility and control to the user.

 #### Privacy & Security

 Your privacy is our concern.
 All the applications pre-installed are checked for privacy violations before considering.
 Any data sent over is through an anonymous channel for diagnostic purposes.
-Frost OS is highly skeptic about security.
+We are highly skeptic about security.
 It uses a custom built & stable Linux kernel enhanced for security.
 It uses Linux-Hardened, a Linux kernel implementation providing an overlay of security.

 - **Userspace ASLR comparison**: Linux-Hardened provides an improved implementation of Address Space Layout Randomization for userspace processes.
 - **Restriced access to kernel logs**: Kernel logs contain critical information which may prove useful to an exploiter.
 The kernel ensures limited access to these logs, ensuring that sensitive information is not leaked.